High School Curriculum at DAA

 In addition, students are encouraged to participate in co-curricular activities to supplement their academic program.
 At Dubai American Academy, it is expected that students assume responsibility for their own achievements in education while working in partnership with teacher and parent guidance.

-• The American / IB Curriculum Overview
+• Curriculum Overview

 The curriculum is based on U.S. national standards and best practice research, and the language of instruction is in English.

 The core program emphasizes reading and the language arts, mathematics, science, social studies, Arabic language for native and non-native speakers, and Islamic Education for Muslim students.
-In addition, students in preschool through grade 10 receive instruction in health and physical education with an emphasis on healthy living and good moral character.
+In addition, students in preschool through Grade 10 receive instruction in health and physical education with an emphasis on healthy living and good moral character.
 All students continue their studies in the core areas while being exposed to a wide variety of electives such as, digital video, visual and performing arts, and world languages.

 Academically, GEMS Dubai American Academy provides future-focused learning experiences that will empower and enable students to become the next generation of innovators, entrepreneurs and leaders capable of challenging, influencing and sustaining the world they will inherit.